 What About Earplugs?

-According to Divers Alert Network® (DAN®):
+According to Divers Alert Network (DAN):

 Standard solid earplugs create an air space that cannot be equalized while diving, making them generally unsafe for diving; however, some divers use earplugs in special situations.
-Most manufacturers of vented plugs emphasize the ease with which their products equalize and recommend that divers clear their ears frequently while wearing the earplugs to maintain proper pressurization.
+Most manufacturers of vented ear plugs emphasize the ease with which their products equalize and recommend that divers clear their ears frequently while wearing the earplugs to maintain proper pressurization.
 However, these assertions have not been independently tested.
 There is not enough data or evidence to recommend the use of plugs for divers.
 The risks of complications underwater from malfunction or removal of an earplug are real and can potentially place the diver at increased risk for injury.